KwameTaylor/kwames-zillow-zestimates-error-control/README.md

 ## Hypotheses

-𝐻0: There is no difference in Zestimate log error in properties built in the 1800s and the overall log error.
+𝐻0: There is no difference in Zestimate log error in properties built in the 1800s and the overall log error.<br>
 𝐻𝑎: There is a difference in Zestimate log error in properties built in the 1800s and the overall log error.

+𝐻0: There is no difference in Zestimate log error in properties built in the 1960s and the overall log error.<br>
+𝐻𝑎: There is a difference in Zestimate log error in properties built in the 1960s and the overall log error.

 ---